FIWARE/CanisMajor/docs/setup.md

 For a proper docker installation follow the instructions provided in the official [documentation](https://docs.docker.com/engine/install/ubuntu/).

-To verify the installation follow these commands:
+To verify the installation use these commands:
 ```bash
 docker --version
 docker compose version